STEPS TO ENROLLMENT

 Meet with a FTI Registrar to submit identification, social security card, residency documents, education documents (GED, High School Diploma, College Transcripts), and program registration fees.

-Please bring the following documents to registration:
+Please bring the following to registration:

 - Social Security Card